Interslavic: Phonology

-Consonants

 Consonants and vowels in brackets are "optional" and link directly to Old Church Slavonic.

-Vowels

 Alphabet

 One of the main principles of Interslavic is that it can be written on any Slavic keyboard.
 Since the border between Latin and Cyrillic runs through the middle of Slavic territory, Interslavic allows the use of both alphabets.
 Because of the differences between, for instance, the Polish alphabet and other Slavic Latin alphabets, as well as between Serbian and other Cyrillic alphabets, orthographic variation is tolerated.
-Because Interslavic is not an ethnic language, there are no hard and fast rules regarding stress.

 The Latin and Cyrillic alphabets are as follows: